ericbulloch/kwmd/write_ups/try_hack_me/heartbleed.md

 `searchsploit heartbleed`

 It had a few scripts, they were a bit out of date.
-I expected it since heartbleed is now a decade old at the time of this writing.
+I expected it since HeartBleed is now a decade old at the time of this writing.

 I copied over the first one that was provided by searchsploit to my current directory witht the following command: